Low-energy effective theories of the two-thirds filled Hubbard model on the triangular necklace lattice: introduction

 \section{introduction}

 Geometric frustration has profound effects on the ground states and excitation spectra of low dimensional systems.\cite{Balents, Moessner} In two-dimensions it appears that very different physics can emerge on different frustrated lattices.
-For example, it is now clear that the Heisenberg model on the kagome lattice is a gapped spin-liquid,\cite{Yan} spin ice supports magnetic monopoles,\cite{ice} and the anisotropic triangular lattice shows a number of different phases with long-range order, spin liquids and valence bond solid phases.\cite{RPP,Coldea}
+For example, the Heisenberg model on the kagome lattice is a spin-liquid, although it remains controversial whether it is gapped\cite{Yan} or not,\cite{Nakano,Iqbal} spin ice supports magnetic monopoles,\cite{ice} and the anisotropic triangular lattice shows a number of different phases with long-range order, spin liquids and valence bond solid phases.\cite{RPP,Scriven0,Coldea}

 In one dimension, the workhorse lattice for studying geometrical frustration is that zig-zag ladder.
 The spin $S=1/2$ Heisenberg model on the zig-zag lattice displays a number of exotic properties,\cite{White} for example, Majumdar and Ghosh proved that the ground state is a valence bond solid when $J_1=J_2/2$, where $J_1$ is the exchange interaction along a rung (or equivalently between nearest neighbours in a chain) and $J_2$ is the exchange interaction along a leg (next nearest neighbours in a chain).
 The spin-one Heisenberg model on the zig-zag lattice undergoes a transition from the Haldane phase, for small $J_2$, to a phase with two intertwined strings each possessing string order for large $J_2$.
 In magnetic field, both the $S=1/2$ and $S=1$ zigzag Heisenberg models display vector chiral order.\cite{Ian} The Hubbard model on the zig-zag ladder is a Luttinger liquid for small values of the rung hopping, but increasing the frustration drives the system to a quantum critical point where one section of the Fermi sea is destroyed.\cite{Daul,Hamacher}